Harvs/PDF-Tools/DeveloperGuide.md

 ### Building Docker Images

-Stirling-PDF uses different Docker images for various configurations.
+PDF Tools uses different Docker images for various configurations.
 The build process is controlled by environment variables and uses specific Dockerfile variants.
 Here's how to build the Docker images:

 1. Set the security environment variable: